asahium/mahjong-bot-dev/README.md

 - **Complete MCR Game Engine**: Full implementation of MCR rules with all 81 scoring patterns
 - **Complete Riichi Game Engine**: Full implementation of Japanese Mahjong with 40+ Yaku
 - **Gymnasium Environments**: Compatible with Stable Baselines3 and other RL frameworks
-- **Training Scripts**: Ready-to-use PPO and DQN training configurations
+- **Training Scripts**: Ready-to-use PPO, DQN, and self-play training configurations
+- **Multiple Opponent Types**: Random, greedy, heuristic (shanten-based), and Mortal AI
+- **Shanten Calculator**: Fast calculation of distance to tenpai with ukeire
 - **Tenhou Client Interface**: Abstraction for connecting trained agents to Tenhou (for future use)
-- **Baseline Agents**: Random and greedy agents for benchmarking
+- **Benchmarking Tools**: Evaluate bot decision quality on predefined hands

 ## Project Structure